jspsych/jsPsych/docs/overview/extensions.md

 ## Using an Extension

-To use an extension in an experiment, you'll load the extension file via a `<script>` tag (just like adding a plugin) and then initialize the extension in the parameters of `jsPsych.init()`.
+To use an extension in an experiment, you'll load the extension file via a `<script>` tag (just like adding a plugin) and then initialize the extension in the parameters of `initJsPsych()`.

 ```html
 <head>